paffman/pst-digger/README.md

 # Description

-Program to analyze mails stored into a Microsoft Outlook PST file and find one based on search keywords.
-There no need of Microsoft Outlook on the target computer.
+Program to read Messages from an Outlook PST File and persisting them in a SQLLite DB.

 This project is implemented using Maven (v3.x) structure.